 Skaters are required to bring their own music to each session and take it with them at the end of the session.
 The club will not store, nor be responsible for, skaters’ CDs.

-Dance and skills CDs will be stored in the Coaches bin.
-These are the property of the club for all coaches and skaters to use.
+Dance and skills CDs are the property of the club for all coaches and skaters to use.

 If there is no music in line, background music may be played.

-Skaters’ iPods, iPhones and MP3 players may NOT be connected to the sound system, and skaters must not use any sort of MP3 player with headphones on the ice at any time.
+Skaters’ iPods, iPhones and MP3 players may NOT be connected to the music system, and skaters must not use any sort of MP3 player with headphones on the ice at any time.

-Be considerate of other coaches and skaters – take your turn, abide by the rules, and please keep the volume to a comfortable level.
+Be considerate of other coaches and skaters—take your turn, abide by the rules, and please keep the volume at a comfortable level.